martinthomson/rfc8312bis/draft-ietf-tcpm-rfc8312bis.md

 When a congestion event is detected by mechanisms described in
 {{cubic-inc}}, CUBIC updates *W<sub>max</sub>* and reduces *cwnd* and *ssthresh* immediately as described below.
-An implementation MAY set a smaller *ssthresh* than suggested below to accommodate rate-limited applications as described in {{?RFC7661}}.
 In case of packet loss, the sender MUST reduce *cwnd* and *ssthresh* immediately upon entering loss recovery, similar to
 {{!RFC5681}} (and {{!RFC6675}}).
 Note that other mechanisms,